Vegan Japanese

 Variations

 Vegan Kewpie mayo is a great base for some incredible variations.
-The two I find myself making the most are tonkatsu mayo, a sweet and tangy mix with tonkatsu sauce, and wasabi mayo, which has a smooth, fiery kick.
+The two I find myself making the most are tonkatsu mayo, a sweet and tangy mix with tonkatsu sauce, and wasabi mayonnaise, which has a smooth, fiery kick.

 Beyond those classics, here are a few more ways to play with flavor: